systemli/etherpad-toolkit/README.md

 The command checks every Pad if the last edited date is older than the defined limit.
 Older Pads will be deleted.

+Pads without any changes (revisions) will be deleted.
 Pads without a suffix will be deleted after 30 days of inactivity.
 Pads with the suffix "-temp" will be deleted after 24 hours of inactivity.
 Pads with the suffix "-keep" will be deleted after 365 days of inactivity.